prathm99/Movie-Recommedation-System/README.md

 Movie Recommendation System (Content-Based Filtering) --

+1. Project Overview

-A Streamlit-based movie recommender app using The Movie Database (TMDb) datasets, designed to recommend movies to users based on a selected movie, showing similar titles and fetching their posters.
+A Streamlit-based movie recommender app using The Movie Database (TMDb) datasets, designed to recommend top 5 most similar titles along with their posters.
 The system recommends movies similar to a selected title using content-based filtering.

-Approach:

-Merged TMDb movie & credits datasets.
+2. Data Preparation
+  Loading datasets: Read movies.csv and credits.csv into pandas DataFrames.

+  Merging: Joined on the common id field to consolidate metadata (genres, overview) with cast & crew information.

+  Handling missing data: Filled or dropped nulls to ensure completeness before feature extraction.

+3. Feature Engineering
+  Parsing JSON columns:

-Preprocessed genres, keywords, cast, crew, and overview.
+  genres, keywords, cast, crew are JSON-encoded strings.

-Created a combined "tags" column for each movie.

-Used CountVectorizer for text vectorization and cosine similarity for similarity computation.
+  Extracted only the names (e.g., genre names, top 3 cast members, director).

+  Text preprocessing:

+  Converted all text to lowercase.

+  Removed spaces within multi-word tags (e.g., "science fiction" → "sciencefiction") to treat each as a single token.

+  Combined “tags”:

+  Concatenated genres + keywords + cast + crew + overview into a single string per movie.

+4. Vectorization & Similarity
+  CountVectorizer:

+  Fitted on the combined “tags” corpus (max features ≈ 5000).

+  Transformed each movie’s tags into a vector of token counts.

+  Cosine Similarity:

+  Computed pairwise cosine similarity matrix on the CountVectorizer output.

-Stored precomputed similarity matrix and movie metadata with pickle for fast loading.
+  Stored as a NumPy array for fast lookups.

-Fetched movie posters dynamically from TMDb API.

-Tech Stack: Python, Pandas, CountVectorizer, Cosine Similarity, Pickle, Streamlit, TMDb API.
-Filtering Type: Content-Based Filtering (metadata similarity).
-Result: Given a movie, the app recommends 5 similar movies with poster previews.
+5. Model Persistence
+  Pickle serialization:

+  Saved the DataFrame of movie metadata, the similarity matrix, and the fitted CountVectorizer to disk.

+  Enables instant loading in the Streamlit app without reprocessing.

+6. Streamlit App
+  Interface:

+  Dropdown menu lists all movie titles.

+  User selects a movie and clicks “Recommend.”

+  Backend logic:

+  Loads pickled objects.

+  Finds the index of the selected title.

+  Retrieves similarity scores for that index, sorts them, and picks the top 5.

+  Dynamically fetches poster URLs using TMDb’s image base URL and the recommended movie IDs.

+7. Technologies & Libraries
+Python 3.x, pandas, NumPy

+scikit-learn’s CountVectorizer & cosine_similarity

+pickle for serialization

+Streamlit for front-end

+TMDb API for poster images